The Nanny Diaries (film): Critical response

-On Rotten Tomatoes, 34% of 132 critics gave the film positive review, with an average rating of 5/10.
+On Rotten Tomatoes, 34% of 132 critics gave the film a positive review, with an average rating of 5/10.
 The website's critics consensus reads, "The Nanny Diaries' miscast lead and unrealistic, one-dimensional characters make this class satire far less effective than it should've been."
 According to Metacritic, which calculated a weighted average score of 46 out of 100 based on 33 critics, the film received "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 Box office

 The film was released in the United Kingdom on October 12, 2007.
 The film debuted at #6 at the box office in the United States with $7.4 million in 2,629 theaters in its opening weekend.
 It went on to gross $25.9 million domestically and $21.8 million overseas, for a total worldwide gross of $47.7 million against a $20 million budget.